 Sure, repercussions can truly suck if you do a “bad” job.
 But that’s just politics.
 A pedestrian interpretation.

-To be quite honest, I learn much less from politics than what I learn from feeling and experiencing from within.
 If all you knew is how to get yourself a mohawk (by accident) or just going bald / number 1,2, or 3 all over – then so be it.
-You will at another time able to earn something new in place over what you have at present.
+Eat your FATS.
+Vitamin E supplementation, zinc and eggs.
+Lift.
+Exercise.
+And let nature grow itself back.

 Making others happy just because if you could only get yourself a bald-all-over – is meaningless.
 Unless of course – if you are HAPPY – as such that this outcome is meaningfully “sufficient” to YOU.
-Happiness is contentment.
-Happiness is fulfilment over what “enough” means to you.
+Happiness is self-contentment.
 Not interpretively owned or dictated by someone else.

 At the end of the day – what matters is your own initiative at curiously reinterpreting your own means of “time”.
-And out of this understanding – you’ll also sooner or later realise what “enough” truly means.
-And thus reconcile – your own authentic interpretation of Humility.
+Epidemiology only interests to the masses of averaged-of-all-averages.

 Institutions only teaches what you think.
 Not why or how to think.

 See how constricted they are?
 Forcing you to learn through their lens; yet not your’s sole own – perspective?